zikula/core/src/docs/en/dev/upgrading_for_developers.rst

 so that full URLs are generated.
 Assuming that type will default to 'user' and func will default to 'main' are now no longer valid.

-Custom API functions for `encodeurl()` should not remove the func parameter.
+Custom API functions for `encodeurl()` should not remove the func parameter, unless a custom `decodeurl()` function subsequently restores it.
+The execution of a custom `decodeurl()` function should always result in a URL that explicitly includes the module name, type, and func components.
+If the URL encoded by a custom `encodeurl()` function is to be decoded partially or fully by standard core functions, then only URLs having a type equal to 'user' should be encoded, and the func parameter should not be removed, even if it is equal to 'main'.

 CSRF PROTECTION
 ===============